wdonne/pincette-mongo-collections/README.md

 ```

 The syntax is [Lightbend Config](https://github.com/lightbend/config).
 If the URI is private to the cluster and without credentials, then you could kustomize the `Deployment` resource to mount a `ConfigMap` instead.
 You could also mount both and use an `include` statement to include the secret in the config, for example.

+The user should be able to create the database if it doesn't exist yet and create and drop collections and indexes.